rezaaliasgarirenani/rezaaliasgarirenani/Documents/Timeline.md

 2) Fish-eye-view correction, Demosaic on FPGA and testing with camera.
 3) Literature Review for Master's Thesis.
 4) Experimental setup preparation for EBP system for Master's thesis.
-5) Finding suitable PhD Positions.
+5) Applying for suitable PhD Positions.

 # Immediate Plan:
 1) Synthesize Fisheye, See if it works on Nexys Video.
-2) The AstroPhysics Application, Aarhus Quantum physics.
+2) education-in-russia, get docs: Motivation letter, etc.
-3) education-in-russia, get docs: Motivation letter, etc.
+3) Yadro Algorithms: Scaling, Grayworld
-4) Yadro Algorithms: Scaling, Grayworld
+4) Find PhD Positions in Nordic Countries